GMyhf/2024spring-cs201/time_complexity.md

-### Worst-case and average-case analysis
+### 2.Worst-case and average-case analysis

 In our analysis of insertion sort, we looked at both the best case, in which the input array was already sorted, and the worst case, in which the input array was reverse sorted.
 For the remainder of this book, though, we shall usually concentrate on finding only the **worst-case running time**, that is, the longest running time for any input of size n.
 We give three reasons for this orientation.

 - The worst-case running time of an algorithm gives us an upper bound on the running time for any input.
 Knowing it provides a guarantee that the algorithm will never take any longer.
 We need not make some educated guess about the running time and hope that it never gets much worse.
 - For some algorithms, the worst case occurs fairly often.
 For example, in searching a database for a particular piece of information, the searching algorithm’s worst case will often occur when the information is not present in the database.
 In some applications, searches for absent information may be frequent.
 - The “average case” is often roughly as bad as the worst case.
 Suppose that we randomly choose n numbers and apply insertion sort.
-How long does it take to determine where in subarray A[0 ..  j - 1] to insert element A[j] ?
-On average, half the elements in A[0 .. j - 1] are less than A[j] , and half the elements are greater.
-On average, therefore, we check half of the subarray A[0 ..  j - 1], and so $t_j$ is about $j/2$.
+How long does it take to determine where in subarray A[0 ..  j-1] to insert element A[j] ?
+On average, half the elements in A[0 .. j-1] are less than A[j] , and half the elements are greater.
+On average, therefore, we check half of the subarray A[0 ..  j-1], and so $t_j$ is about $j/2$.
 The resulting average-case running time turns out to be a quadratic function of the input size, just like the worst-case running time.

 In some particular cases, we shall be interested in the **average-case** running time of an algorithm; we shall see the technique of **probabilistic analysis** applied to various algorithms throughout this book.
 The scope of average-case analysis is limited, because it may not be apparent what constitutes an “average” input for a particular problem.
 Often, we shall assume that all inputs of a given size are equally likely.
 In practice, this assumption may be violated, but we can sometimes use a **randomized algorithm**, which makes random choices, to allow a probabilistic analysis and yield an **expected** running time.

-### Order of growth
+### 3.Order of growth

 We used some simplifying abstractions to ease our analysis of the INSERTIONSORT procedure.
 First, we ignored the actual cost of each statement, using the constants ci to represent these costs.
 Then, we observed that even these constants give us more detail than we really need: we expressed the worst-case running time as $an^2 + bn + c$ for some constants a, b, and c that depend on the statement costs $c_i$.
 We thus ignored not only the actual statement costs, but also the abstract costs $c_i$.

 We shall now make one more simplifying abstraction: it is the **rate of growth**, or **order of growth**, of the running time that really interests us.
 We therefore consider only the leading term of a formula (e.g., $an^2$), since the lower-order terms are relatively insignificant for large values of n.
 We also ignore the leading term’s constant coefficient, since constant factors are less significant than the rate of growth in determining computational efficiency for large inputs.
 For insertion sort, when we ignore the lower-order terms and the leading term’s constant coefficient, we are left with the factor of $n^2$ from the leading term.
 We write that insertion sort has a worst-case running time of $\Theta(n^2)$ (pronounced “theta of n-squared”).

 We usually consider one algorithm to be more efficient than another if its worstcase running time has a lower order of growth.
 Due to constant factors and lowerorder terms, an algorithm whose running time has a higher order of growth might take less time for small inputs than an algorithm whose running time has a lower order of growth.
 But for large enough inputs, a $\Theta(n^2)$ algorithm, for example, will run more quickly in the worst case than a $\Theta(n^3)$​ algorithm.

-### O-notation
+### 4.O-notation

 The $\Theta$-notation asymptotically bounds a function from above and below.
 When we have only an asymptotic upper bound, we use O-notation.
 For a given function g(n), we denote by O(g(n) (pronounced “big-oh of g of n” or sometimes just “oh of g of n”) the set of functions